Mixture of Cognitive Reasoners: Modular Reasoning with Brain-Like Specialization: Qualitative Examples of Steering Behavior

-Figure \ref{fig:behavior-examples} presents two examples using the \ourmodel-\modelname{Llama} model on different user prompts.
-In the first example, we compare responses when only the Social or Logic expert is retained.
-The resulting styles are notably different: the logic expert approaches the illogical question with step-by-step reasoning and even generates Python code, while the social expert responds with a reflective question.
-In the second example, when all the experts are retained in the model, the prompt naturally activates the social expert across most tokens, resulting in an empathetic and socially attuned response.
+Figures~\ref{fig:steering-example-1}-\ref{fig:steering-example-4} show examples of how one can use \ourmodel to steer the model's behavior by selectively ablating or activating certain experts.
+In the examples provided, we only retain the target expert along with the language expert using the \ourmodel models.
 When the social expert is ablated, the model shifts toward a more analytical tone, producing a response that is logically coherent but lacking in empathy.